occiware/occiware-ozwillo/README.md

 + "ozwillo-datacore-occiware" is the CloudDesigner project that contains the models to execute the demo.
 You can open it in the CloudDesigner you installed in the previous section by following the instructions below.

++ "video" contains the demonstration video and its source files.

 ## Building and running the project

 1. In the CloudDesigner (the "Guest Eclipse"), import the ozwillo-datacore-occiware project, which is in the subfolder of the same name in the occiware-ozwillo repository : File > Import... > General > Projects from Folder or Archive > Next > Directory > OK > Finish.
 In the file tree on the left, find the representations.aird file, click on the '>' on its left in order to see its sub-elements (OCCI extensions) in the file tree, then again to see OCCI diagram kinds, and again to see OCCI configurations.
 Then open the following OCCI configurations by double-clicking on them:

-	- ozwillo-datacore-cluster.docker: this will be displayed in the Docker designer,
+	- ozwillo-datacore-cluster: this will be displayed in the Docker designer,
+	- Mytest: this will be displayed in the Linked Data designer.
-	- Mytest.linkeddata using: this will be displayed in the Linked Data designer.
+	- energy: this will be displayed in the Linked Data designer.

 2. Before going any further, you must know that you can open the Properties panel by clicking on Window > Show view > Properties.
 When you explore the graphs, it will allow you to know what is inside the boxes, their configuration, and to edit it.